 The gingko tree has pretty fan-shaped leaves that look different from any other tree.
 It also grows up to 70 feet tall and can survive in many different climates.
 However, even with all its positives, these trees have a serious negative: their stench.
 The fruits have a pungent odor that is described as being similar to that of vomit or even dog feces.
 You can try to rake gingko tree fruits off your lawn throughout the year, but you’ll want to make sure you wear old clothes and shoes when you do it because the smell will get on you, your clothes, and anything else you happen to touch or walk on while cleaning up the fruit.

 Even though it has been a popular option for years, cottonwood is another tree that you don’t want for your yard.
 While it's low-maintenance and looks great, cottonwood also has a shallow root system and annoying seeds that blow everywhere.
 Additionally, this tree's wood is highly susceptible to diseases, insects, and rotting, which makes cottonwood unstable in areas with frequent storms and strong winds.
-The last thing you want is a huge tree landing on your roof.

 The exotic beauty of the Bradford pear coupled with its ability to grow quickly has made it a popular choice for people who want a new source of shade on the double.
 However, the Bradford pear tree's fast growth results in a weak and brittle wood that breaks easily in winds and storms.
 Although those white flowers are pretty, they emit an offensive odor that lingers for as long as the flowers are in bloom.